Quantum Error Correction Scheme for Fully Correlated Noise: Introduction

-In Section 3, we consider the the special case of the fully-correlated channels using only the error operators $W^{\otimes n}$ for $W = I_2, \sigma_x, \sigma_y, \sigma_z$, where $\sigma_x, \sigma_y, \sigma_z$ are the Pauli matrices and $I_2$ is the $2\times 2$ identity matrix.
+In Section 3, we consider the special case of fully-correlated channels that use only the error operators $W^{\otimes n}$ for $W = I_2, \sigma_x, \sigma_y, \sigma_z$, where $\sigma_x, \sigma_y, \sigma_z$ are the Pauli matrices and $I_2$ is the $2\times 2$ identity matrix.
 As mentioned before, the general recursive scheme is good for fully correlated quantum channels with any probability distribution $D\mu(U)$.
-In this special case, the probabilities are only positive for the 4 special choices of $W$.
-So, it simplifies the error structure significantly.
+In this special case, the probabilities are nonzero only for the four special choices of $W$, and thus it simplifies the error structure significantly.
 As a result, we can have a much more efficient quantum error correction scheme.
-In \cite{LLP}, a hybrid quantum error correction scheme was proposed for such a channel so that 1 ancilla can be used to protect $2k$-qubit of quantum information, and 2 ancila can be used to protect $2k$-qubit of quantum information and 2 bit of classical information.
-The scheme was implemented on IBM quantum computers, but the results were not satisfactory for a $4$-qubit and $5$-qubit channels.
-In our study, we improve the computational results using the IBM quantum computers in the recent paper \cite{LLP} on hybrid quantum error correction schemes significantly, and we analyze the error patterns of different quantum computers with different qubit connections, gate errors, decoherence time, etc. We found that the machines producing the best results might be different from those for the fully-correlated errors in the previous section.
-This suggests that the performance of the IBM quantum computers depend on the algorithms, not just on the number of CNOT gates, gate errors, etc. Note that the circuit diagram for the error correction scheme in Section 3 use only CNOT gates and Hadamard gates.
-It is unlikely that the circuit can be further improved.
-We conclude the paper with a short summary of our work and a discussion of future research topics.
+In \cite{LLP}, a hybrid quantum error correction scheme was proposed for this special case, where a 1-qubit ancilla can be used to protect $2k$ qubits of quantum information, and a 2-qubit ancilla can be used to protect $2k$ qubits of quantum information and 2 bits of classical information.
+While the scheme was implemented on IBM quantum computers in \cite{LLP}, the results were not satisfactory for $4$-qubit and $5$-qubit channels.
+In our study, we present an improved implementation of the hybrid scheme with significantly better computational results.
+Furthermore, we analyze the error patterns of different quantum computers with different qubit connections, gate errors, decoherence time, etc.

+Finally, in Section 4, we conclude this paper with a short summary of our work and a discussion of future research topics.